huynt1979/datasciencecoursera/GettingCleaningData/README.md

 Rscript run_analysis.R
 ```
 The script will interactively ask for the absolute path to directory the course project data is extracted.
 Once a correct path is entered, it will execute the code and produce the output.txt file.
 Otherwise, error is thrown and program terminates.

+- Note: See CodeBook.md for short description of data.